Adapted and accessible rooms

 Other rooms which are not wheelchair-accessible but are suitable for students with restricted mobility are available at:

-Accommodation for students who have sensory impairments
+Rooms for students who have sensory impairments

 For students who are registered blind, we have studio accommodation with a talking microwave, adapted hob and bump corners.
 This is available at: